How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 8- Hat cuff

 Fold the cuff piece in half, with (RST) to form a band.
-Now place a pin at the half way point.
+Now, place a pin at the halfway point.

 9- Putting it all together

-With the WRONG side out of the top piece, take the cuff and align 1/2 way points.
 Make sure the seam of the cuff is not on one of the side seams of the top piece.
-(You’ll want the seam to be in the back of the beanie not on the side.
+(You’ll want the seam to be in the back of the beanie, not the side.

 10- Press seam allowance towards the top piece

 Take an iron and press the seam towards the top piece.
-This will allow the cuff to fold nicely.

 11- Press cuff fold